spmallick/learnopencv/Driver-Drowsiness-detection-using-Mediapipe-in-Python/README.md

-# Guide to Driver Drowsines Detection using Mediapipe in Python
+# Driver Drowsines Detection using Mediapipe in Python

-**This repository contains code for blog post: [Guide to Driver Drowsines Detection using Mediapipe in Python](https://learnopencv.com/guide-to-driver-drowsiness-detection-using-mediapipe-in-python/) blog post**.
+**This repository contains code for blog post: [Driver Drowsines Detection using Mediapipe in Python](https://learnopencv.com/driver-drowsiness-detection-using-mediapipe-in-python/) blog post**.

 In this post, we will: